All Episodes

 Thank you.

-And I'm gonna take my 125 jobs that might pay people up to 150 grand a year with me.
+And I'm going to take my 125 jobs that might pay people up to $150,000 a year with me.

 These are the kind of things we're doing to ourselves.

-Little microcosm here of bigger things yet to come.
+A little microcosm here of bigger things yet to come.

-This story was the Christian science monitor three days ago.
+This story was the Christian Science Monitor three days ago.

-Heat wave federal program to help the needy pay cooling bills is broke.
+Heat wave, federal program to help the needy pay cooling bills is broke.

 What isn't broke?

-In the winter, we don't Have the money to pay heating oil bills.
+In the winter, we don't have the money to pay heating oil bills.

-Now in the summer we don't have the money to help the needy pay their cooling bills.
+Now in the summer, we don't have the money to help the needy pay their cooling bills.

 So you call 911.